-- (i) We have specified the "The Kawasaki Group Code of Conduct" (hereinafter, the "Code of Conduct") as ethical standards to serve as the basis for decisions when the KHI Group's Officers and employees take an action, and ensure thorough dissemination of the Code of Conduct by implementing initiatives such as distributing the booklet to employees, posting the Code of Conduct on the intranet and providing various training programs. - (ii) The Internal Audit Department carries out evaluation/assessment of internal controls over business audits and financial reporting for the KHI Group to ensure effectiveness and efficiency of business operations and reliability of financial reporting.
+- (i) We have specified the "Code of Conduct" as ethical standards to serve as the basis for decisions when the KHI Group's Officers and employees take an action, and ensure thorough dissemination of the Code of Conduct by implementing initiatives such as distributing the booklet to employees, posting the Code of Conduct on the intranet and providing various training programs. - (ii) The Internal Audit Department carries out evaluation/assessment of internal controls over business audits and financial reporting for the KHI Group to ensure effectiveness and efficiency of business operations and reliability of financial reporting.